1074661/logistic_growth/README.md

 #### Plot comparing exponential and logistic growth curves.
 ![image](https://github.com/user-attachments/assets/8710f49e-01e1-4adc-a0e3-2096ccbae9f2)

 This graph illustrates the difference between exponential and logistic models of E. coli population growth.
 The graph suggests that over short time periods (t<1750 minutes), accurate forecasting of E. coli population size in-vitro is possible using an exponential growth model.
-The graph suggests that over long time periods, accurate forecasting of E. coli population size in-vitro can only be achieved using a logistic growth model that accounts for limited resources in the growth environment in-vitro, defined by carrying capacity (K).
-This is because the exponential growth model inaccurately predicts continual population growth under limited resource availability in the culture environment.
+The graph suggests that over long time periods (t>1750 minutes), accurate forecasting of E. coli population size in-vitro is only possible using a logistic growth model that accounts for limited resources in the culture, governing environmental carrying capacity (K).
+This is because the exponential growth model inaccurately predicts continual bacterial population growth under limiting resources in the test-tube.